 Sprague Pond Trail

-Main Rd.
-(Rte.
-209) south, 2.7 miles you will find the parking lot on the right.
+From Phippsburg, take Main Road (ME-209) south; after 2.7 miles you will find the parking lot on the right.

 In October 2006, an anonymous donor gave The Nature Conservancy 1,910 acres in Phippsburg, including more than 4 miles of coastline surrounding the Basin, a saltwater inlet on the New Meadows River.
 In 2012, the Conservancy transferred 64 acres to the town of Phippsburg to be used for town recreational access and school programs.
 The Basin is the Conservancy’s largest coastal preserve in Maine and one of the Conservancy’s most valuable individual land gifts.
 The acquisition of The Basin Preserve is a substantial addition to existing protected lands and waters in the Kennebec Estuary.
 Comprised of Merrymeeting Bay and the Lower Kennebec River, the Kennebec Estuary is the largest tidal estuary on the East Coast north of the Hudson River.